paulkr/quietflow.js/README.md

 quietflow.js
 ============

-`quietflow.js` is pure-javascript library for creating beautiful dynamic or static visual effects.
+`quietflow.js` is a jQuery library for creating beautiful dynamic or static visual effects.

 ###[Check it out!](http://paulkr.github.io/quietflow.js/)